alperenbutun/flying-3d/README.md

 Last Update: 2024, March.

 TO DO
-* different fps causing speed problem
+* different fps
 * Bullet collision
-* Hunt & escape tactic for bot flightz
+* Hunt or escape tactic for bot flightz
-* multiplayer > p2p
+* multiplayer